Counting statistics of photon emissions detected in non-Markovian environment

 In this work we alternatively make this issue in contact with the counting statistics of the spontaneous emissions.
-To exclude the picture as objective events, we show that the spontaneous emissions are strongly affected by how frequently we check the emissions happened or not.
-We also show that this demonstration can be fulfilled only by performing the photon detection in a finite-band non-Markovian reservoir.
-In contrast, Markovian environment will reveal {\it no-effect} of intermediate frequent null-result (no emission registered) measurements.
-We may explain this point in more detail by taking the simple example of an atom subject to no more driving but prepared in a superposition of the ground and excited states.
+To exclude the picture as objective events, we show that the spontaneous emissions are strongly affected by the time interval ($\tau$) in between the moments we check the emissions happened or not.
+We also show that this demonstration can be fulfilled only by performing the photon detections in a finite-band non-Markovian reservoir \cite{Zhang17,Zhang10}.
+Associated with the non-Markovian dynamics of open quantum systems \cite{Zhang17,Zhang10}, existing stochastic unraveling evolution of the reduced density matrix dynamics cannot be interpreted as measurement-conditioned physical quantum trajectory \cite{Str98,Str99,Wis08,Dio08,Wis03}.
+This is in sharp contrast with the situation of photon-detections in (infinite) wide-band Markovian environment \cite{Dali92,WM93,WM09,Jac14}, where the {\it no-effect} of intermediate frequent null-result (no emission registered) measurements makes the ensemble average of the quantum trajectories identical to the usual reduced density matrix.
+We may explain the {\it no-effect} issue in more detail by taking the simple example of an atom subject to no more driving but prepared in a superposition of the ground and excited states.
 Let us imagine to check a photon emitted or not in the environment, over the time duration $(0,t)$.
-In the Markovian case, the many-times frequent check over $(0,t)$ will arrive to the same conclusion as that checking only at the last moment $t$.
+In the Markovian case, the many-times of frequent check over $(0,t)$ will arrive to the same conclusion as that checking only at the last moment $t$.

-For atoms subject to continuous driving, as schematically shown in Fig.\ 1, a series of photon emissions will take place.
+For atoms subject to continuous driving (Rabi oscillation), as schematically shown in Figure.\ 1, a series of spontaneous photon emissions will take place.
 We can thus insert the above consideration into the study of counting statistics of the spontaneous emissions, in particular performing a large-deviation (LD) analysis \cite{LD1,LD2,LD3,Gar10,Li11}.
-We will show that the results would strongly depend on the response time of the detector, leading to big differences such as dynamical phase transition.
+We will show that the results would strongly depend on the time interval $\tau$ in between the successive photo-detections, which can lead to big differences such as dynamical phase transition.
+In practice, the time interval $\tau$ in this theoretical consideration qualitatively corresponds to the response time of photo-detectors.
+Here the `response time' means the time delay of the output photo-current after the photon to be measured reaches the detector.
+This is the minimal time interval which allows us to be able to count two successive photons.
+Note also that, in the standard continuous-photon-detection-based quantum trajectory theory (associated with measurements in Markovian environment), this type of consideration has been involved as well in constructing the continuous measurement theory \cite{Dali92,WM93,WM09,Jac14}. \\ \\ {\bf Results}\\ {\bf Model and measurement-results conditioned evolution.} Let us consider a driven multi-level atom coupled to the electromagnetic vacuum (environment).
+For the sake of simplicity, we assume only a single radiative channel, e.g., from $|e_j\ra$ to $|g\ra$.
+The total Hamiltonian can be formally expressed as